-As sleeping is very important for testosterone production, one might want to improve one’s sleep quality or duration of it if that is lacking.
+As sleeping is very important for testosterone production, you might want to improve your sleep quality or the duration thereof if that is lacking.

 You need at least 8 hours of sleep to prevent neuro-behavioral deficits, as only 6 hours of sleep will cause sleep deprivation.
 (1)

 Studies show that over eight hours of sleep (up to 10 hours of sleep), improves performance and mood.
 (2)

 Growth hormone is released during slow wave sleep (SWS).
 SWS is the anabolic phase of sleep when you’re in that good deep state of sleep.
 So we want to optimize SWS.

 Sleep deprivation is definitely not a good thing, as it reduces the quality of SWS.

 - pain perception (6)